pqian11/fragment-completion/README.md

 # Flexible Generation from Fragmentary Linguistic Input

-This repository accompanies the paper, Flexible Generation from Fragmentary Linguistic Input, published in ACL 2022.
+This repository accompanies the paper, Flexible Generation from Fragmentary Linguistic Input, to appear at ACL 2022.
 It includes the implementation of fine-tuning pretrained models or training models from scratch on a text infilling task, as well as GibbsComplete, an algorithm that combines masked and autpregressive language models to fill in the blanks in a sentence.
 It also includes the experimental materials used in the evaluations in the paper.

 ## Environment